Our Lady of the Congo Cathedral

-The building was built in 1947 when the country was still under colonial rule of Belgium, who called the area "Belgian Congo".
-During the government of Mobutu the church it was also called "Cathedral of Our Lady of Lingwala" for the place where the temple is located, since both names coexist.
+This massive church in Kishana was built in 1947 when the country was still called the Belgian Congo, being still under the colonial rule of Belgium.
+During the government of Mobutu, the structure was also called "Cathedral of Our Lady of Lingwala" for the place where the temple is located, since both names coexist.

 The temple follows the Roman or Latin rite and functions as the headquarters of the Metropolitan Archdiocese of Kinshasa (Archidioecesis Kinshasana) which was created in 1959 by the Bull "Cum parvulum" of the Pope John XXIII.